 In late 2021 the Auditor published an important report, “Land Use Planning in the Greater Golden Horseshoe”.
 It provides the findings of its exhaustive investigations of the Ministry of Municipal Affairs and Planning.
 Its perspective is that “effective land-use planning means that lands are developed to meet the current and future needs of communities and the people who live in them, while safeguarding valuable resources such as agricultural lands, wetlands, forests, and distinctive natural features and landscapes.”

 The report clearly concludes that the use of MZOs is undermining sound municipal planning:

+MZOs undermine goals of the Growth Plan

 “Our audit found that numerous changes to land-use planning policies, insufficient collaboration between the Ministry and other entities responsible for infrastructure planning, and the Province’s intervention in municipalities though Minister’s Zoning Orders, have undermined the goals of the Growth Plan” (page 2).

+MZOs circumvent critical due diligence in planning process

-“Broad and frequent use of minister’s zoning orders undermine the land-use planning process.
+“Broad and frequent use of Minister’s Zoning Orders undermine the land-use planning process.
 MZOs are being used to fast track development and circumvent normal planning processes.
 Planning processes that often take months or years to complete because they ensure that sufficient due diligence is conducted through technical studies and public consultation are being bypassed by MZOs.
 Our audit found that MZOs were originally intended to be used only in special circumstances such as in areas with no municipal governance or to quickly advance provincial initiatives.
 However, since 2019, the Province has publicly indicated numerous times that the reason for issuing recent MZOs is to overcome potential barriers and delays to development.
 This approach treats the land-use planning process as a hurdle” (page 4).

+Missing transparency in MZOs is suspect

 “Lack of transparency in issuing MZOs opens the process to criticisms of conflict of interest and unfairness.
 We found that there is no formal process that interested parties are required to follow to request an MZO.
 We also found that there are no established criteria according to which the Minister assesses requests for MZOs.
 Therefore we could not determine what factors the Minister considered in deciding whether to issue an MZO, or whether the Minister assessed the merits of each MAO against the same set of factors. (page 5).

 “In our review of supporting documentation, we noted that 17 (or39%) of the 44 MZOs facilitated development projects by the same seven development companies or groups of companies (page 5).”

+MZOs challenge fiscal planning process

 “Municipal representatives told us that these MZOs present significant challenges not only to their land use planning but also their fiscal planning processes.
 This is because municipal services such as water and wastewater systems require significant upfront costs and must be planned prior to developments proceeding” (page 5).

+MZOs inconsistent with provincial land-use policy